An inverse optimal stopping problem for diffusion processes: Problem Formulation

 \subsection{Single Crossing And Cut-Off Regions}

-Next we introduce the main structural condition on the payoff functions. \begin{condition}[Single-Crossing] We say that the single crossing condition is satisfied if the mapping $x\mapsto f(t,x)+(\partial_{t}+\mathcal{L})g(t,x)$ is non-increasing.
-If this monotonicity is strict, then we say that the strict single crossing condition holds. \end{condition} Moreover, we define a special subclass of time-closed sets. \begin{defn} A time-closed set $A$ is called a cut-off region if there exists a function $b:[0,T]\to\overline{\mathbb{R}}$ such that $A_{t}=[b(t),\infty)$.
+Next we introduce the main structural condition on the payoff functions. \begin{condition}[Single-Crossing] We say that the single crossing condition is satisfied if for all $t\in[0,T]$ the mapping $x\mapsto f(t,x)+(\partial_{t}+\mathcal{L})g(t,x)$ is non-increasing.
+If this monotonicity is strict, then we say that the strict single crossing condition holds.

+Note that the (strict) single crossing condition is satisfied in a number of examples.
+For instance it is satisfied in the examples of Subsections \ref{subsec:Providing-Incentives} and \ref{subsec:quickest_detect}. \end{condition} Moreover, we define a special subclass of time-closed sets.\footnote{All our results hold analogously for a lower stopping boundary $A_{t}=(-\infty,b(t)]$ if we impose instead of our single crossing condition that $x\mapsto f(t,x)+(\partial_{t}+\mathcal{L})g(t,x)$ is non-decreasing.} \begin{defn} A time-closed set $A$ is called a cut-off region if there exists a function $b:[0,T]\to\overline{\mathbb{R}}$ such that $A_{t}=[b(t),\infty)$.
 In this case we call $b$ the associated cut-off and we write

 for $(t,x)\in[0,T]\times\mathbb{R}$.
 We call $\tau_{b}$ a cut-off rule.
 We say that a cut-off region $A$ is regular, if the associated cut-off $b:[0,T]\to\mathbb{R}$ is càdlàg (i.e. is right continuous and has left limits in $\mathbb{R}$) and has summable downward jumps, i.e.